hyosung11/Launch-School/Courses/journal.md

 14:52 Okay, making more progress through the glossary and now getting ready to get the kids.
 Let's see if they want to stay and play at the playground.

+## 20210923 목요일

+09:06 HMU = hit me up

+09:08 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [x] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Dissect Study Guide for Test
+   * [ ] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [x] 4.
+Listened to the Huberman Lab Podcast Episode 36 | Healthy Eating & Eating Disorders - Anorexia, Bulimia, Binging

+2. What will you do today?
+   * [x] 1.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Dissect Study Guide for Test
+   * [x] 2.
+Listen to the Huberman Lab Podcast Episode 37 | ADHD & How Anyone Can Improve Their Focus

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I officiate two high school soccer games today.

+09:14 I need to stop eating arsenic and get into the study groove quickly.